 Let’s get started…

-Before you even consider a roofer’s price, you need to make sure they’re credible.
+The section in the roof estimate checklist has three questions that will save you time by pre-screening for credibility.
+Before you even consider a roofer’s price, you need to make sure they’re reputable and will do a good job on your project.
 This is beyond important in protecting yourself from getting a bad installation.

 Though there are many questions you could ask, we recommend using these three during your phone screening: